gritholdings/grit-one-sdk-python/README.md

 ## Troubleshooting
 ### CSS classes not being applied from Tailwind CSS
-This error is due to Tailwind not finding any classes to scan in what it 'thinks' is your HTML code directories.
+* This error is due to Tailwind not finding any classes to scan in what it 'thinks' is your HTML code directories.
 To fix, run:
 ```
 ./scripts/install.sh
 ```

+* Browser may not refresh properly.
+In Chrome, do `command + shift + r` for hard reload.